-A member who wishes to submit an instrument of proxy must first download, complete and sign the proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
+A Shareholder who wishes to submit the proxy form must first download, complete and sign the proxy form, before submitting it personally or by post to the address provided above, or before scanning and submitting it by email to the email address provided above.

-In view of the current Covid-19 situation, members are strongly encouraged to submit completed and signed proxy forms electronically via email.
+In view of the current COVID-19 situation in Singapore, Shareholders are strongly encouraged to submit the completed proxy forms electronically via email.